By John Becker

 The Selling 7

-6. Customer journey videos tell a story of a past customer.
-These videos give a customer the opportunity to see someone else facing the same problems as they are, and see the way in which you solved it for them.
+- Customer journey videos tell the story of a past customer.
+These videos give a customer the opportunity to see someone else facing the same problems as they are, and see how you solved it for them.
 Customer journey videos provide valuable social proof and relatability.

 This is only an overview.
-You can check out this article — or the course listed above to get in-depth coverage.
+You can check out this article for a more in-depth look at each.
+But for now, with the basics laid out, let's talk about where (and how) to get started.

 The Selling 7: Where to get started